How to Make the Perfect Italian Wedding Soup

-Yellow Onions: These are considered the universal, all-purpose onion and constitute about 75 percent of the world onion production.
+Yellow Onions: These are considered the universal, all-purpose type and constitute about 75% of the world's onion production.
 They are astringent yet sweet, and their sweetness intensifies with low, slow cooking.

 Celery: Celery, slightly bitter, is used for flavor rather than texture.
 In this soup, as in many other dishes, celery is included with onions and carrots (the holy trinity of western cooking) as an aromatic.
 You might not recognize its flavor in the broth of the soup but, trust me, if you omit it you will say to yourself "there's something missing."